AdobeDocs/adobeio-auth/JWT/JWT.md

 iss |	*Required*.
 The issuer, your **Organization ID** from the Adobe I/O Console integration, in the format org_ident@AdobeOrg.
 Identifies your organization that has been configured for access to the Adobe I/O API. sub |	*Required*.
 The subject, your **Technical Account ID** from the Adobe I/O Console integration,  in the format: id@techacct.adobe.com. aud |	*Required*.
 The audience for the token, your **API Key** from the Adobe I/O Console integration, in the format: https://ims-na1.adobelogin.com/c/api_key.
-Configured claims | Required.
-The API-access claim configured for your organization: https://ims-na1.adobelogin.com/s/ent_dataservices_sdk.
+Metascopes | Required.
+The API-access claim configured for your organization: [JWT Metascopes](Scopes.md)

 The following is a sample payload to be signed and encoded.